peterlmajors/lox-genie/README.md

 Behind the scenes, Lox performs a similar function, but with text data.
 Conversation histories are anonymized and useful insights are added to Lox's knowledge base, ensuring managers benefit from the network's collective intelligence. (*Premium Feature*)

 Fantasy football brings people together.
-However, the time spent required to stay competitive is inherently antisocial.
+However, keeping up with the competition can turn into a time-consuming, isolating task.

 Let's fix that.
 Join Lox today.

 ## 🏈  What is Lox Genie?

 Lox Genie is, fundamentally, a deep research agent which processes user queries by: